openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Cleaning Up Thresholded Images: Erosion and Dilation

-Morphological Processing
-Sometimes thresholding leaves noise.
+Sometimes thresholding leaves noise, which can manifest as fragmented blobs or unwanted speckles.
+If altering your threshold value doesn't solve this problem, you'll definitely want to know about [*erosion*](http://homepages.inf.ed.ac.uk/rbf/HIPR2/erode.htm) and [*dilation*](http://homepages.inf.ed.ac.uk/rbf/HIPR2/dilate.htm), which are types of *morphological operators* for binarized images.
+Briefly,

+* Erosion removes a layer of pixels from every blob in the scene.
+* Dilation adds a layer of pixels to every blob in the scene.

+In the example below, one pass of erosion is applied to the image at left.
+This eliminates all of the isolated specks of noise:

 ![Erosion](images/erosion_in_use.png)

-The above example uses thresholding to distinguish light objects from a dark background.
-But thresholding can be applied to any image whose brightness quantifies a variable of interest.

-Automatic gain control destroys background subtraction

-Recap: A Person Detection Pipeline
+By contrast, observe how dilation is used in the person-detecting pipeline below:

 ![A complete image-processing pipeline](images/full_pipeline.png)

-Here's a recap of a simple pipeline for detecting people in video:

-1. Live video is captured and (often) converted to grayscale.
-2. A "background" image is acquired, at a time when nobody is in the scene.
-Sometimes, a running average of the camera feed is used as the background.
+1. Live video is captured and converted to grayscale.
+A background image is acquired at a time when nobody is in the scene.
+(Sometimes, a running average of the camera feed is used as the background, especially for outdoor scenes subject to changing lighting conditions.)
+2. A person walks into the frame.
 3. The live video image is compared with the background image.
-Their absolute difference is computed.
-4. The absolute difference is thresholded.
+The absolute difference of Images (1) and (2) is computed.
+4. Image (3), the absolute difference, is thresholded.
+Unfortunately, the person's body is fragmented into pieces, because some pixels were insufficiently different from the background.
+5. Two passes of dilation are applied to Image (4) the thresholded image.
+This fills in the cracks between the pieces, creating a single, contiguous blob.
+6. The contour tracer identifies just one blob instead of several.

+OpenCV makes erosion and dilation easy.
+See `ofxCvImage::erode()` and `ofxCvImage::dilate()` for methods that provide access to this functionality.

 ---